Adflow is built around five things: concepts, assets, ads, dimensions and docs.

 Filter by Product, Persona, Angle, Creator, Offer, and Awareness stage, and see what's consistently working.

-That feeds back into the next week's briefs.
+That feeds back into the next week's concepts.
 What to do more of, what to rethink, where to iterate on a winner.